Open Bible Data Home About News OET Key

 2Ki 15:32-38:

-32 In the second year of Remalyah’s son Pekah’s reign over Israel, Azaryah’s son Yotam began to reign over Yehudah.
+32 In the second year of Remalyah’s son Pekah’s reign over Yisrael, Azaryah’s son Yotam began to reign over Yehudah.
 33 He was twenty-five when he became king, and he reigned from Yerushalem for sixteen years.
 (His mother’s name was Yerusha, the daughter of Tsadok.)
-34 He did what Yahweh had said was correct behaviour like his father Azaryah/Uzziyyah had done, 35 although the hilltop shrines weren’t removed—the people continued to sacrifice at them and burn incense.
+34 He did what Yahweh had said was correct behaviour like his father Azaryah/Uzziyah had done, 35 although the hilltop shrines weren’t removed—the people continued to sacrifice at them and burn incense.
 Yotam built the upper gate to Yahweh’s temple.

 36 Everything else that Yotam said and did is written in the book of the events of the kings of Yehudah.
 37 In those days, Yahweh began to send Aram’s King Retsin and Remalyah’s son Pekah against Yehudah.
 38 Then Yotam died and was buried in their ancestral tomb in the city of his ancestor David, and his son Ahaz replaced him as king.